 - Crushing or amputation injuries

 This is not an exhaustive list of dangers that construction workers face.
-If you or a loved one has been injured on a construction site, you need the experience of a Dallas construction accident lawyer on your side as you fight for compensation.
+However, if you or a loved one has been injured on a construction site, you need the experience of a Dallas construction accident lawyer on your side as you fight for compensation.

 Establishing liability will be important if you are filing a construction accident lawsuit.
-Although worker’s compensation claims do not rely on establishing liability and are paid out regardless of fault, if you are seeking compensation through an insurance claim or the civil courts, establishing culpability is critical.
+Although worker’s compensation claims do not rely on establishing liability and are paid out regardless of fault, establishing culpability is critical if you seek compensation through an insurance claim or the civil courts.

-With that being said, your attorney will need to carefully examine the way in which your construction accident occurred to determine who is at fault.
-There are many parties who could share blame for your injuries, including:
+Your attorney must carefully examine how your construction accident occurred to determine who is at fault.
+Many parties could share the blame for your injuries, including:

 - Equipment operators